kchanwong/Cato-OLG/README.md

 This is an overlapping generations (OLG) model of the United States economy.
 The households in the model are married couples.
 Use the model to score Social Security reforms.
 To score a reform is to measure its effect on Social Security finances.
-The model comes from the Penn Wharton Budget Model OLG framework.

 ## The two parts of the model

 The model has two parts.
-Do not confuse them.
-Most mistakes with this model come from confusion between them.

 **1. The steady state.** The function `solve_steady_state` calculates a general equilibrium.
 Households choose how much to consume, save, and work.
 Wages and